csound-plugins/csound-plugins/src/else/docs/linenv.md

     aout linenv kgate, isustidx, kval0, ktime1, kval1, ..., ktimen, kvaln

-    NB: use isustidx=-1 if no sustain is desired
     NB: use xtratim if necessary to allow for release segment

 */